 Empirical conclusions based on these theories are mixed.
-The effect of leverage on firm performance is negative (Vithessonthi & Tongurai, 2015; Ibhagui & Olokoyo, 2018; Towo et al., 2019; Mahmood et al., 2019; Dalwai & Salehi, 2021; Sethi et al., 2022), positive (Margaritis & Psillaki, 2010; Detthamrong et al., 2017; Wassie, 2020; Simamora, 2021), or insignificant (Phillips & Sipahioglu, 2004).
+The effect of leverage on firm performance is negative (Dalwai & Salehi, 2021; Ibhagui & Olokoyo, 2018; Mahmood et al., 2019; Sethi et al., 2023; Towo et al., 2019; Vithessonthi & Tongurai, 2015), positive (Detthamrong et al., 2017; Margaritis & Psillaki, 2010; Simamora, 2021; Wassie, 2020), or insignificant (Phillips & Sipahioglu, 2004).
 The leverage-performance relation also depends on the degree of agency problems related to firms (Ruland & Zhou, 2005; Schoubben & Van Hulle, 2006).
 Schoubben and Van Hulle (2006) show a positive effect of leverage on the performance of quoted firms but a negative effect on non-quoted ones.
-Ruland and Zhou (2005) find that leverage improves the performance of diversified firms, especially small-sized diversified firms that often suffer higher agency costs.
+Ruland and Zhou (2005) find that leverage improves the performance of diversified firms, especially smallsized diversified firms that often suffer higher agency costs.
 Kyereboah-Coleman (2007) indicates that highly leveraged microfinance institutions perform better, enhancing their ability to deal with risk.
 Detthamrong et al. (2017) confirm a positive leverage-performance nexus, which is in line with the findings by Wassie (2020) and Simamora (2021).

 Ghosh (2008) conditions this effect on foreign market participation for Indian firms.
 According to this author, the negative impact of leverage is higher for firms with foreign debt, and a leveraged firm's performance is more sensitive to changes in the nominal exchange rate.
-Vithessonthi and Tongurai (2015) divulge that the leverage-performance nexus is adverse for the domestically-oriented firms while it is positive for the internationally-oriented firms.
+Vithessonthi and Tongurai (2015) divulge that the leverage-performance nexus is adverse for the domestically oriented firms while it is positive for the internationally oriented firms.
 Ibhagui and Olokoyo (2018) find that the negative effect of leverage on firm performance is more evident in smaller firms.
-Towo et al. (2019) reveals that higher financial leverage results in lower labor productivity since high levels of debt cause underinvestment problems and high labor costs.
-Based on related theories and empirical evidence, the first hypothesis of this paper is:
+Towo et al. (2019) reveals that higher financial leverage results in lower labour productivity since high levels of debt cause underinvestment problems and high labour costs.
+Based on the related theories and empirical evidence, the first hypothesis of this paper is as follows: